 This study is based on the 945 residential houses that sold in Ashhurst between 1995 and 2008.
 Ashhurst is a 900 household township located 15 kilometres north east of Palmerston North city.
 Figure 1 shows a map of the locality, from Palmerston North city to the rural township of Ashhurst.
 All essential services and amenities in Ashhurst, including a primary school, local shops and a community centre, are located on the main road that runs through the centre of the township.
 The main road services the rural community to the north and traffic flow is light.
 Ashhurst is of uniform, flat topography, and there are no parts of the township that have obvious beneficial or detrimental locality attributes.
 Ashhurst has a largely uniform medium cost housing stock.
 House prices on average over the last ten years have been around 25 percent less than comparable medium cost housing areas in Palmerston North.
 Ashhurst lies on the river plains at the foot of the Ruahine Ranges close to the gorge that separates the Tararua and Ruahine ranges.
 These ranges provide an ideal site for windfarm development due to the positive funnelling effect that the Manawatu Gorge has on wind speed, and there are operational windfarms on the ranges on both sides of the Manawatu Gorge.
 Figure 2 shows the Tararua and Te Apiti windfarm developments in relation to Ashhurst.

-The Tararua windfarm was developed in three stages; stage one was constructed during 1998, stage two during 2000, and stage three during 2007.
+The Tararua windfarm was developed between 1998 and 2007; 48 turbines were constructed during 1998, 55 during 2000, and 31 during 2007.
 It is located on the southern side of the Manawatu Gorge, 4.5 to 6 kilometres from Ashhurst.
 The Tararua windfarm has a total installed capacity of 161MW and comprises 103 Vestas V47-660kW turbines (tower height of 50 metres and rotor diameter of 47 metres) and 31 Vestas V90 3 MW turbines (tower height of 65 metres and rotor diameter of 90 metres).

 The Te Apiti windfarm was developed over 2004 and is located on the northern side of the Manawatu Gorge, 2.5 to 3.5 kilometres from Ashhurst.
 Te Apiti comprises 55 NEG Micon NM72 1.65MW turbines, a total installed capacity of 90MW.
 The turbines have a tower height of 70 metres and a rotor diameter of 72 metres.